AnishXavier/Cortana-Intelligence-Gallery-Content/Tutorials/Deep-Learning-for-Text-Classification-in-Azure/README.md

 </p>

 This dataset consists of a training set of 2.38 million sentences, a test set of 420,000 sentences, divided in 7 categories: “Books”, “Clothing, Shoes & Jewelry”, “Electronics”, “Health & Personal Care”, “Home & Kitchen”, “Movies & TV” and “Sports & Outdoors”.
 The model has been trained for 10 epochs in an Azure NC24 with 4 K80 Tesla GPUs.
 The training time was around 1 day.

+We also provide several examples written in python.
+The [first example](./python/01%20-%20LeNet%20-%20MNIST%20Walkthrough.ipynb) shows how to create a custom iterator to train a DNN.
+The [second example](./python/02%20-%20Crepe%20-%20Amazon.ipynb) explains how to compute the Crepe model in the [Amazon sentiment dataset](https://mxnetstorage.blob.core.windows.net/public/nlp/amazon_review_polarity_csv.tar.gz).
+In the [third example](./python/03%20-%20Crepe%20-%20Amazon%20(advc).py) we show how to train the Crepe model in the same dataset, but this time we feed the data asynchronously using a pre-fetch method.
+Finally, in the [fourth example](./python/04%20-%20VDCNN%20-%20Amazon(advc).py) we demonstrate how to create the VDCNN architecture and implemented a k-max pooling layer using MXNet API.

 ## Development of Cloud Infrastructure for Text Classification in Azure